Frequently Asked Questions

-The figures in this Report include demands for customer data regarding our Verizon wireline services, such as phone, Internet or television, and our Verizon Wireless services.
+The figures in this Report include demands for customer data regarding our Verizon wireline services, such as phone, Internet or television, and our Verizon Wireless services and telematics services.
 This report does not include statistics for Verizon Media Group, which will issue a separate transparency report.
-Verizon Media Group includes AOL Inc., which Verizon acquired in June 2015; AOL is issuing its separate transparency report.
+Verizon Media Group includes AOL Inc., which Verizon acquired in June 2015, or Yahoo!, which Verizon acquired in June 2017

 In some instances, federal and most state laws authorize providers to charge a reimbursement fee for responding to law enforcement demands for records or to recoup reasonable expenses in complying with a wiretap order or pen register or trap and trace order.
 In the majority of instances, however, we do not seek reimbursement for responding to law enforcement requests.
 We do not charge for responding to emergency requests and do not charge for responding to most subpoenas.
 When we do charge a reimbursement fee, our fees are permitted by law or court order and seek to recoup only some of our costs.